Giuseppe Porcaro

-Giuseppe Porcaro, (born 19 March 1979 in Avellino, Italy) is a political geographer, a writer, and an expert in communications, International Relations and Politics of the European Union.
-Having served for two mandates as Secretary General of the European Youth Forum, he currently serves as Head of Outreach, Governance, and Human Resources of Bruegel, the European economic think tank.
+Giuseppe Porcaro is a political geographer, a writer, and an expert in communications, International Relations and Politics of the European Union.
+Having served for two mandates as Secretary General of the European Youth Forum, he currently serves as Policy Advisor at the Policy Planning and Strategic Foresight Division of the European External Action Service.
+Previously, he was Head of Outreach, Governance, and Human Resources of Bruegel, the European economic think tank.
 He lives in Brussels and he holds both Italian and Belgian nationalities.

 Education and early career

-Giuseppe Porcaro grew up in Marigliano, Italy, he was actively committed in the local community, and part of the AGESCI scout group Marigliano 2 since 1986.
-There he attended the high school at the Liceo Scientifico Statale C. Colombo, before his university studies on International Relations and Development, which he attended at the University of Naples, “L’Orientale”.
+Giuseppe Porcaro grew up in Marigliano, Italy.
+He was actively committed in the local community, and part of the AGESCI scout group Marigliano 2 since 1986.
+There he attended the high school at the Liceo Scientifico Statale C. Colombo, before his university studies on International Relations and Development, which he attended at the University of Naples, "L'Orientale".

 Giuseppe continued his volunteer involvement in AGESCI, beyond his local group, and in 1999 participated to the Peace Cruise, organised by the World Organisation of the Scout Movement, bringing young activists from both sides of the Mediterranean, including conflict zones.
 During the Peace Cruise Giuseppe was trained in conflict management, mediation, and intercultural communication.

-After graduating in December 2001, he became Assistant for external relations at the European Office of the World Organisation of the Scout Movement (April 2002- April 2003), where he supported the movement's relations with the European institutions.
+After graduating in December 2001, he became assistant for external relations at the European Office of the World Organisation of the Scout Movement (April 2002- April 2003), where he supported the movement's relations with the European institutions.
 Giuseppe continued to be involved as a volunteer and an activist, at both European level, as representative of the scouts at the Council of Europe, where he served as Chair of the Advisory Council on Youth between 2005 and 2007.
-Giuseppe Porcaro was also active at national level, where he became one of the founders of the Italian National Youth Forum, and member of the first two boards of the organisation (2003-2007).
+Porcaro was also active at national level, where he became one of the founders of the Italian National Youth Forum, and member of the first two boards of the organisation (2003-2007).

 Professionally, he worked as teaching assistant at the University of Naples “L’Orientale” between 2003 and 2006.
 And he served as Youth Specialist for the World Bank, for two missions, one in Paris in 2003, to organise the first Youth, Development and Peace conference, and the second one in Kosovo, to oversee a post-conflict grant at the Ministry of Culture, Youth, and Sport between April 2006 and May 2007.